 Keeping all your emails at your disposal can help you save time and better organize your daily tasks.

-And finding the right fix by yourself might take some time, which is not really ideal especially if you have something better to do.
+Discovering the right fix by yourself might take some time, which is not really ideal, especially if you have something better to do.

 - Login to your Gmail account.